lukemelia/km_resque/README.md

 ## Credits

 Written by Luke Melia.
-Thanks to Yapp for open sourcing KMResque.
+Thanks to Yapp for open sourcing KmResque.
 Inspiration from delayed_kiss and km-delay.

 ## License